Ekenc/Project4/README.md

 - Greenhouse gasses concentration increase does have correlation in the decrease in average glacier mass and increase in sea level
 - Global average temperature change does have correlation in the decrease in average glacier mass and increase in sea level

+### 5. Future Applications

+The linear models can be used with differnt sets of projected data to accurately predict different outcomes as world data changes due to environmental concerns.

+Other models that could be tried out it is polynomial regression because the glacier data appears to follow a higher order polynomial.

+Lastly, with more time and data we would want to make more geospacial visulaizations projections with the predicted data.

 ## Sources and Credits
 GLIMS Consortium, 2005.
 GLIMS Glacier Database, Version 1.
 Boulder Colorado, USA.
 NASA National Snow and Ice Data Center Distributed Active Archive Center.
 DOI: https://doi.org/10.7265/N5V98602  [6/23].